TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Conceptual_Design_Draft1.md

 **System Interconnections:**

 &nbsp; &nbsp; &nbsp; &nbsp;This system shall be composed of a PCB board, a magnetometer, a microcontroller, and any miscellaneous cables connecting each subsystem together.
+The PCB board shall act as a hub to connect all components and any additional devices to the system, as discussed in the Modularity subsection of the Comparative Analysis.
+The magnetometer is included in this budget so that modularity of the system can be demonstrated, as it is a cheap peripheral that can be attached to the system.
+The microcontroller shall allow the system to have ADC connections, further enabling user-driven expansion of the prototype.
+This subsystem’s budget also covers cost for any cabling between subsystems, accounted for under the Miscellaneous Cables section.

 | Subsystem | Item | Budget |
 | --- | --- | --- |